i-Run/testy-box/README.md

 ### WithMongoData

-This extension reset the content of the collections before each test method.
+This extension resets the content of the collections before each test method.
 The data of a collection can be defined by implementing [MongoDataSet](https://rocket.i-run.si/javadoc/fr/irun/testy/mongo/MongoDataSet.html).

 ```java
 public class MyElementDataSet implements MongoDataSet<MyElement> {